-The site is located in Sections 3 and 10, Township 13 South, Range 65 West of the Sixth Principal Meridian, in the County of El Paso, State of Colorado.
-The site is on the east side of Curtis Road, about one mile north of Falcon Highway.
+The site is located in Section 3, Township 13 South, Range 65 West of the Sixth Principal Meridian, in the County of El Paso, State of Colorado.
+The site is bounded by Curtis Road to the west, Judge Orr Road to the North, future Saddlehorn Filing 4 to the east, and the existing Saddlehorn Filing 2 to the south.
 See Appendix A for a vicinity map.

-The site is currently undeveloped grassland and encompasses approximately 175 acres.
+The site is currently undeveloped grassland and encompasses approximately 180 acres.
 The development of the proposed site will include implementation of BMPs, site grading, utility and storm installation, roadway paving, associated residential site development, and removal of temporary BMPs.
 Refer to the GEC plans in Appendix C for the phasing of BMPs.